 Complicating matters even further, dermatologists don’t all 100% agree on these blemish categories.

 Experts argue that true cysts must have an epithelial lining — in other words, a physical barrier separating them from the rest of the body.
 Cavities without this barrier aren’t technically cysts.
 They’re just bigger, squishier nodules.

 And since most acne cysts don’t appear with epithelial lining, they technically aren’t true cysts.
 True cysts rarely occur in acne at all, and cystic acne is a big misnomer.

 Because of this, some dermatologists think that cystic breakouts should instead be referred to as “inflammatory acne” or “severe nodular acne,” adding to the name confusion.

 So what’s the big deal?
 Why do we even need to care about this scrambled stew of terminology?

-Because you don’t know what school of thought your dermatologist may follow!
-When they say you have severe nodular acne, do they really mean nodular?
+Because you don’t know what school of thought your dermatologist may when they say you have severe nodular acne, do they mean nodular?
 Or do they mean cystic?
 Or do they mean nodulocystic?!

 Ultimately, you just need to remember this:

 There are many ways to describe nodulocystic acne, some of which can be misleading or inaccurate.
 These terms have different meanings but are used interchangeably, even by doctors.
 So when you go in for your professional diagnosis, make sure to get a detailed understanding of your condition!